appleparan/blog/blog/_posts/2017-07-17-Psuedo-spectral-method.md

 use_math: true
 ---

+(This content is originally written by ‪Kyongmin Yeo's manual)

 # Introduction

 The spectral method is solving certain differential equation by some "basis function", typically sinusoids with Fourier method.